thetangram/tangram/doc/tag-definition.md

 ### Examples

-Define a component to be used in the *holder tag* sample
+Define a component to be used in the *holder tag* examples:

 ```html
 <div data-name=root>